-In this Act, unless the contrary intention appears -
+In this Act, unless the contrary intention appears-

-- "bank", subject to Subsection (2), has the meaning given to it under the Banks and Financial Institutions Act (Chapter 137); - "the Board" means the Board of the Bank of Papua New Guinea established by this Act; - "Central Bank" means the Bank of Papua New Guinea; - "Deputy Governor" means a Deputy Governor of the Central Bank appointed under Section 19; - "direction" means a direction under Section 98; - "financial institution" has the meaning given to it under the Banks and Financial Institutions Act (Chapter 137); - "former Act" means the Central Banking Act (Chapter 138) and Acts repealed by this Act; - "the Governor" means the Governor of the Central Bank appointed under Section 15: - "liquid assets" in relation to a bank or financial institution, means - - (a) Papua New Guinea currency; and - (b) Treasury Bills or notes, or securities, issued by the Government or by a Government approved by the Minister, by notice in the National Gazette, on the recommendation of the Central Bank; and - (c) balances with the Central Bank as defined by the Governor; and - (d) other assets approved by the Governor, - or any one or more of them or any other assets as determined by the Governor by direction; - "monetary unit" means the monetary unit established in accordance with Section 57; - "officer of the Central Bank" means, other than for Part XI, the Governor, a Deputy Governor and an employee of the Central Bank; - "Papua New Guinea currency" means any currency that is legal tender in Papua New Guinea; - "the regulations" means any regulations made or deemed to be made under this Act; - "this Act" includes the regulations and directions. - (2) For the purposes of this Act, where a bank or financial institution has more than one office or branch in the country, all of those offices and branches are a single bank or institution.
+- "bank", subject to Subsection (2), has the meaning given to it under the Banks and Financial Institutions Act 2000; - "the Board" means the Board of the Bank of Papua New Guinea established by this Act; "Central Bank" means the Bank of Papua New Guinea; - "Deputy Governor" means a Deputy Governor of the Central Bank appointed under Section 19;

+"direction" means a direction under Section 98;

+- "financial institution" has the meaning given to it under the Banks and Financial Institutions Act 2000; - "former Act" means the Central Banking Act (Chapter 138) and Acts repealed by this Act;

+"the Governor" means the Governor of the Central Bank appointed under Section 15; "liquid assets" in relation to a bank or financial institution, means-

+- (a) Papua New Guinea currency; and - (b) Treasury Bills or notes, or securities, issued by the Government or by a Government approved by the Minister, by notice in the National Gazette, on the recommendation of the Central Bank; and - (c) balances with the Central Bank as defined by the Governor; and - (d) other assets approved by the Governor, or any one or more of them or any other assets as determined by the Governor by direction;

+"meet virtually" means the entire meeting is held virtually or individual members may participate virtually;

+"monetary unit" means the monetary unit established in accordance with Section 57;

+"officer of the Central Bank" means, other than for Part XI, the Governor, a Deputy Governor and an employee of the Central Bank;

+"Papua New Guinea currency" means any currency that is legal tender in Papua New Guinea;

+"the regulations" means any regulations made or deemed to be made under this Act; "this Act" includes the regulations and directions.

+(2) For the purposes of this Act, where a bank or financial institution has more than one office or branch in the country, all of those offices and branches are a single bank or institution.

-PART II. - THE BANK OF PAPUA NEW GUINEA.
+PART II.-THE BANK OF PAPUA NEW GUINEA.